marlonmikami/personal/Media/Manga.md

 * Person Sitting Next to Me Looking at Me with Perverted Eyes, The
 * Rough Sketch Senpai
 * Rurouni Kenshin
+* Sanpakugan-chan wa Tsutaetai.
+(The Girl with the Sanpaku Eyes)
 * Shaman King
 * Tennen Gyaru Kawaguchi-San!
 * Thermae Romae